Michael Bhaskar

 His second book Curation: The power of selection in a world of excess (Piatkus/Little, Brown, 2016) is business-oriented non-fiction, an analysis of how to prosper when facing information overload.
 It looks at how the idea of curation moved from museums and art galleries to the Internet and business.

+He collaborated with Mustafa Suleyman to publish the book The Coming Wave, Technology, Power and the 21st Century's Greatest Dilemma.
+It was shortlisted for the 2023 Financial Times Business Book of the Year Award.

 He is also co-founder of Canelo, a digital publisher.